scanhamman/ror1/README.md

 <h3>Purpose</h3>

 The system was developed for three main reasons:
-a) To provide a mechanism to quickly download and integrate the ROR data within other systems, on a regular basis (e.g. as each new version is published).
+<br>a) To provide a mechanism to quickly download and integrate the ROR data within other
+systems, on a regular basis (e.g. as each new version is published).
 The ROR data is available both in its 'raw' ror state, i.e. with almost no additional processing applied (see 'The base ror data schema' below), and in a lightly modified state, with a limited degree of processing applied (see 'The src data schema' below).
 The latter might be of more immediate use in many use cases, or a better basis for additional processing.
-b) To allow comparison of the different ROR data versions over time, allowing monitoring of the development of ROR data, and the easier identification of possible inconsistencies or anomalies in the data (to help with possible feedback to ROR).
+<br>b) To allow comparison of the different ROR data versions over time, allowing monitoring of
+the development of ROR data, and the easier identification of possible inconsistencies or anomalies in the data (to help with possible feedback to ROR).
-c) To become more familiar with Rust, by using the language in a small but realistic development scenario, implementing features that would be necessary in most similar CLIs.
+<br>c) To become more familiar with Rust, by using the language in a small but realistic development
+scenario, implementing features that would be necessary in most similar CLIs.
 These include extensive systems for data access and manipulation, processing of command line arguments and environmental variables (and interactions between the two), logging, file handling (of both JSON